-The new Casio G-Shock GDF 100 digital electronic watch comes equipped with a two-in-one front-facing pressure and temperature sensor.
+The 2011 Casio G-Shock GDF 100 comes equipped with a two-in-one front-facing pressure and temperature sensor.
 Although its exterior styling is light years away from something that is usually associated with a ‘pilot’s watch’, it is (rather unsurprisingly, I would say) also way more usable for those who actually fly something more powerful than an office chair.
-People who prefer active lifestyle will probably like one, too.
+People who prefer an active lifestyle will probably like one, too.

-As usual for the Casio G-Shock range, the new GDF100 will be literally loaded with features.
+As usual for the iconic G-Shock range, the new GDF100 will be literally loaded with features.

 Besides the aforementioned barometer and thermometer, the timekeeper can also serve as an altimeter, a stopwatch, and a countdown timer.

-Other functions include a world time with 31 time zones, five daily alarms, hourly time signal and a full auto calendar good till year 2099.
+Other functions include a world time with 31 time zones, five daily alarms, an hourly time signal, and a full auto-calendar good till the year 2099.

 Too bad, there is no pulsometer.

-The GDF 100‘s LCD display with LED backlight system is protected with a mineral glass.
-Although mineral crystals are not as good as synthetic sapphire one when it comes to scratches, they are also a lot more difficult to shatter in case of some really bad accident.
+The GDF 100‘s LCD display with LED backlight system is protected with mineral glass.
+Although mineral crystals are not as good as synthetic sapphire ones when it comes to scratches, they are also a lot more difficult to shatter in case of a bad accident.

-The watch will be provided in three color variations (Matte Black with orange accents (GDF100-1B,) Matte Black with silver accents (GDF100-1A,) and Crimson Red with black accents (GDF100-4)) and will retail at a more than affordable price of only $130 dollars.
+The collection will be offered in three color variations (Matte Black with orange accents (GDF100-1B,) Matte Black with silver accents (GDF100-1A,) and Crimson Red with black accents (GDF100-4)) and will retail at a more than affordable price of only $130 dollars.

 See also: Timex Expedition WS4